18F/18f.gsa.gov/_posts/2021-07-06-architecture_decision_records_helpful_now_invaluable_later.md

 3. **Consequences**: What will happen as a result of this change?
 4. **Status**: Has the decision been implemented, or is it still being researched?

-Here is an example ADR documenting the selection of a database product
+Here is an example ADR documenting the selection of a database product:

 <pre style="word-wrap: break-word; overflow-x: auto; white-space: pre-wrap; margin: 2rem 0;">
 #4.
 Default database